MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ### Watch this video

 This 30-minute video is the second in a 4-part video series.
 It demonstrates RevoScaleR functions for data ingestion.

+> [!Tip]
+> This video shows you how to create a source object for a list of files by using the R `list.files` function and patterns for selecting specific file names.
+It uses the multiple mortDefaultSmall*.csv files to show the approach.
+To create an XDF comprised of all the files, use the following syntax: `mySourceFiles <- list.files(rxGetOption("sampleDataDir"), pattern = "mortDefaultSmall\\d*.csv", full.names=TRUE)`.

  <div align=center><iframe src="https://channel9.msdn.com/Series/Microsoft-R-Server-Series/Introduction-to-Microsoft-R-Server-Session-2--Data-Ingestion/player" width="600" height="400" allowFullScreen frameBorder="0"></iframe></div>